Notes for IDS 6937 Class on July 22, 2004

 -Question: well, somehow the book seems to take a turn here, doesn’t it.
 We’ve gone from concern with imposition of a value system, a methodology, and specific content, and concern with who should control the imposition of content and control the teaching, to a view that a rather specific imposition is praiseworthy!

-[145-end] He, finally considers issues surrounding the “pedagogy of the oppressed” and the “pedagogy of love” (Paulo Freire), and ends up with a conception of education based in “universal human rights.”
+the oppressed” and the “pedagogy of love” (Paulo Freire), and ends up with

-[145] This chapter will focus on the work of Paulo Freire, who is the most important contemporary philosopher to develop instructional methods designed to end oppression….His instructional methods are designed to raise the level of human consciousness so that those living in a culture of silence can escape what Max Stirner called “the wheels in the head.”3
+[145] This chapter will focus on the work of Paulo Freire, who is the most important contemporary philosopher to develop instructional methods designed to end oppression….His instructional methods are designed to raise the level of human consciousness so that those living in a culture of silence can escape what Max Stirner called “the wheels in the head.”3[146] In the context of his argument, the revolutionary is the lover who, because of love, tries to free all people….his concept of love is directly related to his idea of human consciousness.
+People whose consciousness is poorly developed…are characterized by stilted, misdirected sexual lives, while those attaining revolutionary consciousness…can freely express their sexual potential.

 [146] “Oppression—overwhelming control—is necrophilic; it is nourished by love of death, not life.”
 On the other hand, the biophilic personality is characterized by love of life and a desire to be free and to see all people free.
 One goal of Freire’s educational program is to make the necrophilic personality biophilic.